-We conducted a survey of those suppliers described above using the template developed by the EICC-GeSI, known as the CFSI Reporting Template (Template).
-The Template was used to create the 2016 Conflict Minerals Survey.
+We conducted a survey of those suppliers described above using RMI's Template to create the 2017 Conflict Minerals Survey.
 The Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company's supply chain.
 It includes questions regarding a company's conflict-free policy and engagement with its direct suppliers, and a listing of the smelters the company and its suppliers use.
 In addition, the Template contains questions about the origin of Conflict Minerals included in the suppliers' products, as well as supplier due diligence.
-Written instructions and recorded training illustrating the use of the tool are available on EICC's website.
-The Template is being used by many companies in their due diligence processes related to Conflict Minerals.
+Several training resources on the use of the tool are available on RMI's website.
+We believe the Template is being used by many companies in their due diligence processes related to Conflict Minerals.